Entertainment

 Share

-The Best Director is particularly competitive, with Coralie Fargeat becoming the only woman nominated in this category for “The Substance,” a film that also secured Best Picture and Best Actress nominations.
+The Best Director race is particularly competitive, with Coralie Fargeat becoming the only woman nominated in this category for “The Substance,” a film that also secured Best Picture and Best Actress nominations.

-features have also made a significant impact.
+Animated features have also made a significant impact.
 “Flow,” a Latvian film, not only received a Best Animated Feature nomination but also made history by becoming the first Latvian film to be nominated in the Best International Feature category.

 The 2025 award season has been a rollercoaster of surprises and snubs, reflecting the evolving tastes and dynamics of the film industry.
 As the ceremony approaches, anticipation builds to see which films and performances will ultimately take home the coveted awards.